akkadotnet/getakka.net/src/docs/remoting/security.md

 But in the meantime, we have to create our own security options around Akka.Remote.

-## Application-Specific Security Techniques
-Here in this section we will discuss a small number of techniques you can use to enforce different types of security functions within your Akka.Remote applications, including:

-1. Private Networks and VPNs and
-2. Restricting Messages to Local-only Senders.

-> NOTE: The AkkaTime sample also includes examples of how to implement two-way symmetric encryption over the network, but it's complex and beyond the scope of this course.

 ### Secure the Network: Akka.Remote with Virtual Private Networks
 The absolute best practice for securing remote Akka.NET applications today is to make the network around the applications secure - don't use public, open networks!
 Instead, use a private network to restrict machines that can contact Akka.Remote processes to ones who have your VPN credentials.